For ELCA Candidates

-Endorsement typically occurs in the year prior to internship.
+Endorsement typically occurs in the year prior to internship or field work.
 It is the second step in candidacy, and it involves partnering with your synod and seminary faculty advisor to explore your call to ministry and the integration of your seminary study.
-Typically, the members of your candidacy committee travel to the seminary for this interview.
-You will complete an essay and share it in an interview.

 How do I know if I am ready for endorsement?

 - First, you must have a positive entrance decision.
 Be sure you have complied with the direction given by your committee in your entrance documents.

 - One is considered ready for endorsement after completion of one third of the required academic work.
 A breadth of coursework in Bible, theology and the Lutheran Confessions are helpful in preparation for endorsement.

 - Most synods require that CPE be completed before the endorsement interview.
 Be in contact with your synod to find out your requirements.
 Information about CPE sites can be found in the Contextual Learning Office in Northwestern Hall or on their website.

 - Many synods have opportunities for students to connect with the candidacy process following entrance through a relator or contact person, candidacy retreats, developmental interviews, Candidate Accompaniment Plan panels, or annual updates.
 These connections provide opportunities to clarify the best time for you participate in an endorsement interview.

 - A positive endorsement decision by the candidacy committee is required prior to an ELCA internship or supervised field experience placement.
 Endorsement decisions received at least 6 months prior to the hoped for start of an internship are most helpful to the Contextual Learning office in making faithful internship placements.
 Internships typically begin in the summer or fall and occasionally in January.

 The endorsement essay questions are available on the ELCA website (see "Essay" tab).